damiso15/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 3-islower.c - Write a function that checks for lowercase character.
 * 4-isalpha.c - Write a function that checks for alphabetic character.
 * 5-sign.c - Write a function that prints the sign of a number.
+* 6-abs.c - Write a function that computes the absolute value of an integer.